 Start by going to the configuration tab of the proxy you want to configure.

-IP type
+Proxy type

-Shared pool default countries selection
+Shared pool default countries’ selection

-When selecting countries in shared pool configuration, we will assign proxies only from the countries you select.
+When selecting countries in shared pool configuration, we will assign proxies only from the locations you select.
 You can select none (which meand we will assign the next random proxy from the pool), one or more countries.
 Read more…

-To select a specific country for your peer during rotation, use the flag -country in the proxy user name parameter with an ISO-3166 country code.
+You can override the default selection or explicitly assign a specific country for your peer during rotation, use the flag -country in the proxy user name parameter with an ISO-3166 country code.

 FAQ: Where can I see the list of country codes?